single-spa/import-map-deployer/README.md

 If no configuration file is present, import-map-deployer defaults to using the filesystem to host the manifest file, which is called `sofe-manifest.json` and created in the current working directory.
 If username and password are included, http basic auth will be required.
 If username and password is not provided, no http auth will be needed.

 Here are the properties available in the config file:
+- `urlSafeList` (optional, but **highly** recommended): An array of strings and/or functions that indicate which URLs are trusted when updating the import map.
+A string value is treated as a URL prefix - for example `https://unpkg.com/`.
+A function value is called with a [URL object]() and must return a falsy value when the URL is trusted.
+Any attempt to update the import map to include an untrusted URL will be rejected.
+If you omit `urlSafeList`, all URLs are considered trusted (not recommended).
 - `manifestFormat` (required): A string that is either `"importmap"` or `"sofe"`, which indicates whether the import-map-deployer is interacting with an [import map](https://github.com/WICG/import-maps) or a [sofe manifest](https://github.com/CanopyTax/sofe).
 - `locations` (required): An object specifying one or more "locations" (or "environments") for which you want the import-map-deployer to control the import map.
 The special `default`